gameoflord012/ANTs1/CleanCodeConventions.md

 }
 ```
 If you code this way, you will minimize the chance of NullPointerExceptions and your code will be cleaner.

+# Chapter 6: Class
+## Class Organization
+Following the standard Java convention, a class should begin with a list of variables.
+   1. Public static constants, if any, should come first.
+   2. Then private static variables.
+   3. Followed by private instance variables.
+   4. There is seldom a good reason to have a public variable.

+## Classes Should Be Small!
+The first rule of classes is that they should be small.
+The second rule of classes is that they should be smaller than that.

+The name of a class should describe what responsibilities it fulfills.
+In fact, naming is probably the first way of helping determine class size.
+   > For example, class names including weasel words like `Processor` or `Manager` or `Super` often hint at unfortunate aggregation of responsibilities.

+## The Single Responsibility Principle
+The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) states that a class or module should have one, and only one, reason to change.

+This principle gives us both a definition of responsibility, and a guidelines for class size.
+Classes should have one responsibility—one reason to change.

+We want our systems to be composed of many small classes, not a few large ones.
+Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors.

+## Cohesion
+Classes should have a small number of instance variables.
+Each of the methods of a class should manipulate one or more of those variables.
+In general the more variables a method manipulates the more cohesive that method is to its class.

+The strategy of keeping functions small and keeping parameter lists short can sometimes lead to a proliferation of instance variables that are used by a subset of methods.

+When this happens, it almost always means that there is at least one other class trying to get out of the larger class.
+You should try to separate the variables and methods into two or more classes such that the new classes are more cohesive.

+# Chapter 7: Emergence
+## Getting Clean via Emergent Design
+What if there were four simple rules that you could follow that would help you create good designs as you worked?
+According to Kent, a design is “simple” if it follows these rules:
+   - Runs all the tests
+   - Contains no duplication
+   - Expresses the intent of the programmer
+   - Minimizes the number of classes and methods

+The rules are given in order of importance

+## Simple Design Rule 1: Runs All the Tests
+## Simple Design Rules 2–4: Refactoring
+During this refactoring step, we can apply anything from the entire body of knowledge about good software design.
+We can increase cohesion, decrease coupling, separate concerns, modularize system concerns, shrink our functions and classes, choose better names, and so on.

+This is also where we apply the final three rules of simple design: Eliminate duplication, ensure expressiveness, and minimize the number of classes and methods.

+## No Duplication
+Duplication is the primary enemy of a well-designed system.
+It represents additional work, additional risk, and additional unnecessary complexity.
+The [TEMPLATE METHOD](https://refactoring.guru/design-patterns/template-method) pattern is a common technique for removing higher-level
+duplication.

+## Expressive
+You can express yourself by choosing good names.
+We want to be able to hear a class or function name and not be surprised when we discover its responsibilities.

+You can also express yourself by keeping your functions and classes small.
+Small classes and functions are usually easy to name, easy to write, and easy to understand.

+You can also express yourself by using standard nomenclature.
+Design patterns, for example, are largely about communication and expressiveness.
+By using the standard pattern names, such as COMMAND or VISITOR, in the names of the classes that implement those patterns, you can succinctly describe your design to other developers

+## Minimal Classes and Methods
+In an effort to make our classes and methods small, we might create too many tiny classes and methods.
+So this rule suggests that we also keep our function and class counts low.

+# Chapter 8: Smells and Heuristic
+## Functions
+### F1: Too Many Arguments
+Functions should have a small number of arguments.
+No argument is best, followed by one, two, and three.
+More than three is very questionable and should be avoided.

+### F2: Output Arguments
+Output arguments are counterintuitive.
+Readers expect arguments to be inputs, not outputs.
+If your function must change the state of something, have it change the state of the object it is called on.